Anish-V004/MedFT/README.md

 - **Concurrent Batch Processing**: Features multi-threaded execution utilizing a thread-safe `google-genai` client pool.
 By providing multiple API keys in the `.env` file, the script distributes rate-limits across all keys simultaneously, processing multiple rows in parallel with intelligent exponential backoff on quota limits.

 ### Stage 5: Final Dataset Compilation
-`scripts/compile_dataset.py` parses the Gemini evaluations, filters out bad responses, limits drug mismatch cases to exactly 150, programmatically updates the dataset to the optimized concise system prompt, filters out records exceeding 6,000 tokens, and balances the final dataset into 3,000 cases:
+`scripts/compile_dataset.py` parses the Gemini evaluations, filters out bad responses, and balances the final dataset into exactly 3,000 cases with a strict token limit (< 6,000 tokens):
 - 2,550 Aligned Cardiology Cases (balanced across Doubtful, Possible, and Probable/Definite Naranjo causality tiers)
-- 150 Drug Mismatch Cases (clinical refusals)
+- 150 Mismatch Cases (5% cap - Explicitly trains the model to output "Cannot Evaluate" when RSI is missing or drug does not match)
 - 300 Synthetic Negative Cases (Missing drug, missing event, or administrative noise)

 ---